 The MBS has set up a crisis management team consisting of the university management and representatives of the professors, students, and staff in order to be able to react quickly and purposefully to changes in the situation and to derive appropriate measures to contain the further spread of SARS-CoV-2.

-Teaching: Lectures in the spring semester 2021 will start exclusively online in January 2021.
-As soon as the situation permits during the spring, the lectures will be converted to a hybrid format that combines online components with classroom components and allows both classroom and online participation.
+Teaching: Lectures in the spring semester 2021 started exclusively online.
+As soon as the situation permits, the lectures will be converted to a hybrid format that combines online components with classroom components and allows both classroom and online participation.
 All face-to-face courses will be transmitted live online as well, so that students currently abroad and those with health restrictions can join classes virtually.